shakna-israel/NecromancersApprentice/docs/015-Chapter-Fifteen.md

 She blinked, "You think you can do something?"

-He winced, "I need a day to recharge from the wormholeÖ That wasn't easy.
+He winced, "I need a day to recharge from the wormhole≈†That wasn't easy.
 Also, I turn to stone during the day, and sunrise ain't far away.
 But, tomorrow night, I can create an enchantment that will slave the will of anything unliving inside your borders, to you."

 Fiona blinked, "Wow.
 Really?
 And that would help?"

 "Vampire body guards."
 Kyle said and smiled, "Could you ask for anything faster?"

-She smiled and nodded, "AwesomeÖ So, I have to keep you safe, in a Kingdom that hates your guts, whilst a renegade group wants to kill the both of us."
+She smiled and nodded, "Awesome≈†So, I have to keep you safe, in a Kingdom that hates your guts, whilst a renegade group wants to kill the both of us."

 "Just one day.
 Like twelve hours.
 Maybe thirteen."
 Kyle smiled sheepishly.